 Mississippi Roommate Agreement

-A Mississippi roommate agreement is a contract that allows tenants to share a dwelling with one or more co-tenants.
-This agreement specifies the rules and responsibilities of those sharing the space.
+A Mississippi roommate agreement establishes a contract that allows tenants to share a dwelling with one or more co-tenants.
+This roommate contract specifies the rules and responsibilities of those sharing the space.
+Also, your Mississippi roommate agreement creates binding legal obligations for all parties involved in shared housing arrangements.

 Mississippi Roommate Agreement